nasa/cumulus/docs/data-cookbooks/throttling-queued-executions.md

 #### Set maximum executions for the queue

-Define the `queue_execution_limits` variable for the `cumulus` module in your [Cumulus deployment](./../deployment/README.md#deploy-the-cumulus-instance) to specify the maximum concurrent executions for the queue:
+Define the `queue_execution_limits` variable for the `cumulus` module in your [Cumulus deployment](./../deployment/README.md#deploy-the-cumulus-instance) to specify the maximum concurrent executions for the queue.

+Also, add the queue to the map of `custom_queues` you have added for your deployment.

+> **Please note:** The key name used in the `queue_execution_limits` and `custom_queues` maps to identify the new queue is arbitrary, but **the key must be the same in both maps for execution throttling to work**.

 ```hcl
 module "cumulus" {